-All equipment must be returned within 48 hours of the completion of the event unless other arrangements and permission has been granted by the Equipment Manager or Executive Director.
+All equipment must be returned within 48 hours of the completion of the event unless other arran gemer nts ar nd per mission has been granted by the Equipment Manager or Executive Director.

-If you're going to be late- out of common courtesy, let Dan or the other equipment people know.
+If you're going to be late- out of common courtesy, let Tony or the other equipment people know.
 Their time is valuable and annoying them is a bad thing.

-If any equipment is broken or damaged, list it on the clipboard in the truck and send a ntoe to Dan.
+If any equipment is broken or damaged, list it on the clipboard in the truck and send a note to Tony.